mrpanzerr/bidding-app/README.md

 - Worked with a real contractor to build a tool that solves *his actual problems*
 - Translated real-world workflows into usable software without losing the human logic behind them
 - Learned how to ship working software that trades polish for usefulness
+- Prioritized clear scoping and thoughtful planning to reduce rework, align features with real needs, and support long-term scalability.

 ---